This blog contains affiliate links at no cost to you. Read my Disclosure Policy.

 Address: 12-4 Samil-daero 32ga-gil, Jongno-gu, Seoul, South Korea

-Insa Vegan is a newer restaurant located in the Ikseondong Hanok Village, which is a 10-minute walk from Insadong Shopping Street.
+Vegan Insa is a newer restaurant located in the Ikseondong Hanok Village, which is a 10-minute walk from Insadong Shopping Street.

 The restaurant is in a beautiful traditional hanok-style home with outdoor seating.
 You order from a kiosk.